boisgera/pandoc/mkdocs/markdown.md

 <!-- prevent container tabs merge -->

+We strongly recommend that horizontal rules be separated from surrounding text by blank lines.
+If a horizontal rule is not followed by a blank line, pandoc may try to interpret the lines that follow as a YAML metadata block or a table.

 ## Tables

 Four kinds of tables may be used.
 The first three kinds presuppose the